Jamaica, land of lush rainforests, Red Stripe, reggae and reefs is just over 200 miles away from Grand Cayman.

 While on the south east coast in Jamaica’s capital, Kingston, lies the Blue Mountains – a region renowned for its coffee, majestic waterfalls and wonderful hiking trails.
 Kingston is also the birthplace of reggae music and home to the Bob Marley Museum.

-Cayman Airways flies non-stop to Kingston in an hour and 5 minutes and Montego Bay in 55 minutes, and once in Jamaica, domestic flights are relatively inexpensive which makes it easy to move around.
+Cayman Airways flies non-stop to Kingston (1 hour and 5 minutes) most days and offers Montego Bay flights (55 minutes) seasonally.
+Once in Jamaica, domestic flights are relatively inexpensive which makes it easy to move around.

 The adventure seekers are treated to underwater exploration and coral reef discoveries in the protected waters of the Montego Bay Marine Park, while signature Jamaican handicrafts and artwork can be found at the open-air craft market, Harbour Street.